TheUnknownCod3r/BO4-Lucy-Menu/README.md

 ### Prerequisites

-To use this Mod Menu, you must have Atian Cod Tools.
+To use this Mod Menu, you must have T8 Compiler GUI.
 You can download T8 Compiler GUI [Here](https://github.com/Jek47/BO4-GSC-Mods/tree/main/Tools/PC) These Instructions Apply to BOTH Battle.net, and Shield Client.